Home Feature EXCLUSIVE: “I Had Planned A Lot, Was More Confident” – Tanush Kotian On His Breakthrough Season For Mumbai

 I play to my strength and back myself: Tanush Kotian

 “I focus on my game, rather than the situation.
 I play on my strength and back myself to go on.
-Don’t take much pressure on the situation.
+Don’t put much pressure on the situation.
 Just take a look at how I am connecting the ball, and how I can take the game ahead.
 I stay in the present and focus on what I can do now.
 How can I grab this opportunity, and make it big,” said Tanush Kotian.

 “I was happy with my performance this year.
 Had planned a lot before this season, ready to do something big.
-I had planned how many wickets I will take, and will work accordingly.
+I had planned how many wickets I would take and will work accordingly.
 But I got injured in between, didn’t play the Saurashtra game, and also did not bowl in the last game against Maharashtra.
 Otherwise, the season went well.
 I was more confident this season.
 I had individual as well as team plans,” Tanush added.

 View this post on Instagram